COVID-19 pandemic in Uruguay: Response

 The return to face-to-face education began on May 3, with the opening of rural schools.
 On June 7, first, second, and third-grade primary school students from Montevideo, Canelones, and Salto returned to their classrooms.
 On June 14, fourth, fifth and sixth year students from urban schools throughout the country, except those in Montevideo, Canelones and Salto, who returned to face-to-face classes on the 21st.
 On July 12, the students of the first, fourth, and sixth grade of high school and UTU returned to face-to-face classes; while a week later, on July 19, the second, third and fifth graders.

-On July 5, public shows were enabled, as well as parties and events of similar characteristics, and food courts, with capacity limitations.
+On July 5, public events were enabled, as well as parties and events of similar characteristics, and food courts, with capacity limitations.
 Movie theaters were also enabled, except those in Montevideo, Canelones and Maldonado, which were reopened to the public on July 15.
 Since August 18, the public was able to enter stadiums; The first match was at the Campeón del Siglo Stadium in which Club Atlético Peñarol played Club Sporting Cristal, with a capacity of 5,000 spectators being allowed in the venue.

 On November 1, the borders were opened, allowing entry to foreigners who prove they had been inoculated with one or two doses, depending on the vaccine; and those who have had the disease within the last 90 days prior to arrival in the country.
 In the first week, more than 23,000 people entered the country, while 19,000 left.